karanbishnoi29/project/README.md

 Submitted To : Dr. Mahipal Jadeja

-Author 1:  Nawdeep Kumar
+Author 1:  Karan bishnoi
-Email: 2023pcp5287@mnit.ac.in
+Email: 2021ucp1332@mnit.ac.in

-Author 2: Akash Pramanick
+Author 2: sarthak jain
-Email: 2023pis5203@mnit.ac.in
+Email: 2021ucp1115@mnit.ac.in

 We conducted our experiment on Macbook M1, ARM64